swalak/spring-exercise/NOTES.md

 ```

 # Tasks to consider and potentially do
-2. some assertions are a bit too weak (e.g. checking number of officers instead of name)
-3. needs better error handling (users shouldn't need to know about proxy going through crisis)
+1. needs better error handling (users shouldn't need to know about proxy going through crisis)
-4. request retry strategies
+2. request retry strategies
-5. I would add swagger to the new endpoint
+3. I would add swagger to the new endpoint
-6. no observability metrics implemented
+4. no observability metrics implemented
-7. healthcheck endpoint not checked/enabled
+5. healthcheck endpoint not checked/enabled
-8. bonus
+6. bonus

 ---
 The bottom line is that I run out of time and I would not release the code in this shape yet.